 Figure 6: Measured and modelled elevation data plotted against age for sites ATB & BATB.
 Data grouped into bins with widths of 200 years starting at 450 years before present.
-Bin Counts shown as a histogram at bottom of graph.
+Bin Counts shown as a histogram at bottom of graph, one each for ATB, BATB and both ATB and BATB.

-The data available for sites ATB and BATB shows two of the most common trends in the data used in this paper; Data is available for both sites from approximately 1000 to 3300 years before present, with a gap in the record at around 2000 years before present (caused by a low water level period preferentially not forming beach deposits during this time) (Johnston et al, 2014).
+The data available for sites ATB and BATB shows two of the most common trends in the data used in this paper; Data is available for both sites from approximately 1000 to 3300 years before present, with a gap in the record at around 2000 years before present.
 With the data divided up into bins of 200 years width starting at 1050 years before present, the data from every bin between 1250 and 3250 was used in calculating a rate of GIA, save for the gap from 1850-2050 years before present caused by the Algoma low water level (where comparisons between data in the ATB dataset would be subtracting against a modelled value for BATB that is unreliable given the distance to the nearest datapoint in BATB).
-The regressions derived from this pair of data sets, seen in Figures 8 & 9, are well constrained, and produce a moderately well constrained value on relative GIA between ATB and BATB of 24.7 - 31.0 cm/century.
-In order to produce this range, a regression was done on both comparisons, the results of which can be seen in Figure 7.
+The regressions derived from this pair of data sets, seen in Figures 8 & 9, are well constrained, and produce a value on relative GIA between ATB and BATB of 24.7 - 31.0 cm/century.
+In order to produce this range, a regression was done on both comparisons, the results of which are reported in Figure 7.
 The absolute rate of GIA was determined from the absolute value of the slopes of each regression, reported here as a 95% confidence interval in cm/century.
 Once these 95% intervals were created, a final value was created from the range where both confidence intervals overlapped. (for example, with this site the two ranges are -24.71 to -31.01 and 23.51 to 31.45 cm/century.
 Converting to absolute value, the overlap between (24.71,31.01) & (23.51,31.45) is the range (24.71,31.01) ).
 A complete plot of the confidence intervals for the slopes obtained from every linear regression done in this paper can be seen in Figure 30.
-24.708,31.013